WHAT IS AIR, FUNCTIONS AND ITS PROPERTIES

 When we breathe in, we are taking in oxygen and nitrogen

 It is only oxygen which is useful in our body.
 It gives us life and without it death occurs.
-It helps to break down the food we eat and thus give us energy and power.
+It helps to break down the food we eat and thus gives us energy and power.

-When we breathe out, we expel the air which we took in. this air, however, contains plenty of poisonous carbon dioxide and little oxygen since the body used it to live.
+When we breathe out, we expel the air which we took in.
+This air, however, contains plenty of poisonous carbon dioxide and little oxygen since the body used it to live.

 The poisonous carbon dioxide that we breathe out is used by plants to manufacture their food during photosynthesis.
-When plants take in carbon dioxide, they produce oxygen which we breathe in. this is why we should always have flower bottles in our houses and in the classroom.
+When plants take in carbon dioxide, they produce oxygen which we breathe in.
+This is why we should always have flower bottles in our houses and in the classroom.

 THE ORGAN OF BREATHING